GeoscienceAustralia/sira/docs/source/ch03_simsetup.rst

 Simulation Setup File
 =====================

-The code needs a setup file for configuring the model and simulation scenario.
+The code needs a setup file for configuring the simulation scenario.
 The expected file format is JSON.
 The code *can* support any of three formats:
-`ini`, `conf`, or `json`.
-The other formats are not encouraged and details of their implementation will not be discussed here.
+`ini`, `conf`, or `json`, though formats other than JSON are discouraged and details of their implementation will not be discussed here.

 The following table lists the parameters in the config file, with a brief description and representative values.